potassco/clasp/README.md

   In addition to printing status information, clasp also provides information about the computation via its exit status.
-  The exit status is:
+  The exit status is either one or a combination of:

+    0  : search was not started because of some option (e.g. '--help') 1  : search was interrupted
-    10 : if the problem was found to be satisfiable
+    10 : problem was found to be satisfiable
-    20 : if the problem was proved to be unsatisfiable 0  : if the satisfiability of problem is not known, because search was either interrupted or not started
+    20 : problem was proved to be unsatisfiable
-    127: if clasp ran out of memory

-Furthermore, the exit status of 1 indicates an error.
+  Exit codes 1 and 11 indicate that search was interrupted before the final result was computed.
+Exit code 30 indicates that either all models were found (enumeration), optimality was proved (optimization), or all consequences were computed (cautious/brave reasoning).
+  Finally, exit codes greater than 32 are used to signal errors.

 [enum]: http://www.cs.uni-potsdam.de/wv/pdfformat/gekanesc07c.pdf
 [proj]: http://www.cs.uni-potsdam.de/wv/pdfformat/gekasc09a.pdf